What Is a Drip Campaign and How to Create Your Own

+Using your email marketing tool, take a close look at your email marketing KPIs.
 If the open rates are low, for example, try cleaning up your email list or rewriting your subject lines.
 If conversions are low, try creating more compelling CTAs that entice your audience to click.
 The bottom line is to analyze the results of your campaign so that you can continually improve with each new iteration.

 By Rebecca Strehlow

 Wix Blog Writer